Travel insurance Canada

 Understand inclusions and exclusions.
 Before you buy a travel insurance policy for Canada, make sure you’ve read and understood the inclusions and exclusions so you’re aware of exactly what you are covered for.
 Unfortunately, many people get their claims rejected because they never bother to fully understand the terms and conditions of their policy.

 Pre-existing medical conditions.
 Always be honest about any pre-existing conditions with your insurance provider.
-If you fail to disclose a condition while purchasing your policy, your insurer can refuse to provide cover for it later.
-It might cost a little more to add an additional cover for your condition, but in case of an emergency it will seem like a small price to pay.
+If you fail to disclose a condition while purchasing your policy, your insurance company can refuse to provide cover for it later.
+It might cost a little more to add an additional cover for your condition, but in case of an emergency, it will seem like a small price to pay.

 Look for the relevant extras.
 Depending on the kind of trip you are planning, look for the extras that you might need on your holiday in Canada.
 For instance, if you are going to be in the mountains and try snow sports, get additional snow cover or if you’re going backpacking, look for backpacker’s insurance.